 North Las Vegas, NV 89030

-Keep in mind that the Secretary must physically receive your form by the due date (postmarks do not count).
-Standard processing time for mailed forms is 3-5 business days.
-If you need a faster turnaround, you can pay an additional $125 for 24-hour service, $500 for 2-hour service, or $1,000 for 1-hour service.
+Keep in mind that the Secretary of State must physically receive your form by the due date (postmarks do not count).
+The standard processing time for mailed forms is 3-5 business days.
+If you need a faster turnaround, you can pay an additional $125 for 24-hour service, $500 for two-hour service, or $1,000 for one-hour service.
 Expedited forms must include the Customer Order Instructions form.
 And if you want to pay via credit or debit card, you can also include an ePayment Checklist.

 In-Person Filing: Live near Carson City or Las Vegas?
 You’re also welcome to hand-deliver your documents and payments to the same addresses.

 Reminders are always nice.
 They help you stay on top of your business requirements and ensure that you won’t fall out of good standing.

 The Secretary of State sends out courtesy reminders to help you meet your filing deadline.
 Three months before your due date, they will mail this reminder to your registered agent.
 Additionally, if you’ve set up a SilverFlume account, you will receive email reminders three, two, and one month prior to your due date.